syall/twitter-as-a-database/README.md

 ## Motivation

-I am currently in Rutgers CS336 and got interested in building my own database.
+While I was in enrolled in [Rutgers CS336](https://www.cs.rutgers.edu/courses/principles-of-information-and-data-management) and got interested in building my own database.

 To no one's surprise, it turns out that building databases is ridiculously difficult (at least for me).